Comprehensive Zoning Bylaw

 Will the Town of Pelham be reviewing the bylaw relating to backyard chickens?
 Other cities within the region allow backyard chickens.
 With the push to grow our own food, it would make sense to allow chickens for the purpose of providing eggs.
 No roosters should be allowed as they provide no benefit.

-Tony Oudshoorn asked about 3 years ago
+Tony Oudshoorn asked over 3 years ago

 Thank you so much for your question.
 We are currently looking at provisions with respect to backyard chickens.
 These provisions will be included in the Residential zoning sections that will be posted on the engagingpelham.ca webpage from April 5 - April 16, 2021 for review and comment.